Personal Injury Lawyer Ames, IA

 Let an Ames, IA Personal Injury Lawyer Help

-If you have been injured as a result of another party or parties’ negligence, contact Johnston Martineau, LLP to find out what legal recourse you may have.
+If you have been injured as a result of another party or parties’ negligence, contact Des Moines Injury Law, LLP to find out what legal recourse you may have.
 A personal injury lawyer Ames, IA clients trust can help you obtain the financial compensation that you deserve for medical expenses, loss of wages, pain and suffering, and any other losses you have suffered.
 Call today to set up a free and confidential consultation with our trusted Ames, Iowa personal injury lawyer

 4 Questions To Ask our Ames, IA Personal Injury Lawyer About Accepting a Personal Injury Settlement

 When you are injured through the fault of another, the resulting medical bills and loss of work can cause severe financial problems for you and your family.
 The insurance company that represents the party at fault may offer you a cash settlement in lieu of a court case.
 However, the emotional and physical toll of an accident may cause you to accept a cash settlement that may be much lower than your case is worth.
 Talking to an our Ames, Iowa personal injury lawyer at Des Moines Injury Law, LLC gives you the opportunity to ask questions regarding your offer.
 We can help you avoid being cheated after you are injured through someone else’s negligence.